SilkRose/Pony/stories/fleetfall/fleetfall.md

 Fleetfoot pumped her wings one last time, going as far upward as she dared.

 *Alright, Fleetfoot.
-You can do this, just think.
+You can do this.
+Just think.
 Think.
 Focus.*

 She brought her wings in and lowered her goggles.
 Their blinders shut everything out.
 As she began to fall, she felt the weight of the world lift off her shoulders.